-Liquid Words for Mac review
+Liquid Words full review

 Liquid Words Mac OS X is a system add-on that works with any application on your Mac that displays text.
 Select a word (or phrase) and Liquid Words gives you fast access to search, reference, translation and calculation tools.
 You don’t need to leave the application you’re in or cut and paste into text boxes.

 You may have encountered Liquid Words before, with plug-in versions for Chrome and FireFox well established.
 There’s a server version too, which adds similar tools to web pages.
 With the OS X version, word processors, web browsers, email programs and e-books all benefit from the extended functionality that the application adds to OS X.